Family Friendly Hiking Trails Louisville

 Anchorage Trail– Many walk the paved path and enjoy all of the beauty it offers, but there are also some less traveled dirt ones through woods.
 Both are a great place to see birds including raptors sometimes.
 Find the amphitheater in the woods and make up a play and perform!

 Joe Creason Park – Paved and very pretty place to walk.
 Be sure to go to the nearby Beargrass Creek State Nature Preserve at Louisville Nature Center with its easy-to-walk but adventurous trails that offer natural diversity packed into its urban forest.

-The Parklands of Floyd’s Fork– (playgrounds currently not open) Too many options to list!
+The Parklands of Floyd’s Fork– Too many options to list!
 Plenty of room for people to spread out to its different parks and each of their trails, especially if you move beyond the places closest to parking areas.
 There’s great access for families at Beckley Station, Turkey Run, and Broad Run.
 All through the park there are lots, maps, trailheads, so you can find your way.

 Jefferson Memorial Forest– trails ranging from easy to for-the-more serious hiker.
 They manage several natural areas, each of which offer trails or paths for hiking in Louisville.
 Smaller ones like Capertown Swamp are perfect for a quick outing (and to pretend to search for ogres!).
 Trails that are part of other parks like Waverly can make for a longer visit.
 The trails at the Forest, some of which are accessed at the main entrance and others a short drive away, can keep you busy for days.